 A very important part of any ex-ante methodology is to establish a set of indicators and databases for quantification.
 The set of indicators is determined by the desired impact to be evaluated and the evaluation criteria.
 Mention may be two broad categories of indicators: financial and physical.
-Intake of data necessary for the ex-ante active policy on the labour market may come from statistical databases at national or international level or own database, collected by various methods and tools.
+Sources of data needed to ex-ante assess an active labor market policy can be statistical database at national or international level or own database collected with specific methods and instruments.

-In evaluating the results and impact of active policies, it has a key role in gathering information derived from analyzes conducted in rural areas, in the early stages, namely, analysis of socio-economic characteristics, analysis of the legal and institutional frameworks, quantitative and qualitative analysis, SWOT analysis.
+In assessing the outcome and impact of active policies a key role had collected information in the frame of analyses undertaken in the rural area, in the early stages, namely, analysis of socio-economic characteristics, analysis of the legal and institutional frameworks, quantitative and qualitative analysis, SWOT analysis.